Drip Tips vs Standard Mouthpieces – Complete Guide

 When Terms Are Interchangeable

 In current vaping terminology, “drip tip” and “mouthpiece” generally refer to the same removable component.
-Most online retailers, manufacturers, and vape shops use these terms interchangeably for the removable part you put your lips on.
+Most online retailers, manufacturers, and vape shops use these terms interchangeably to refer to the removable part you put your lips on.

 Some regional variations exist.
 European retailers sometimes prefer “mouthpiece,” while North American shops often use “drip tip.”
 Both terms typically refer to the same removable component.